JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 edits the policies.

 The incident-response policy shows why the direction of the merge matters.
+Its `@row_limit` of 100,000 is wider than the 10,000 an elevated analyst normally gets, and a minimum merge cannot widen
+anything: if both policies matched, the analyst would be held at 10,000 no matter what the wider one says.
+That is why `permit_query_elevated` carries `context.purpose != "incident_response"`.
+The exclusion is what makes the wide grant reachable.

-Its `@row_limit` of 100,000 is wider than the standard 100, and if the analyst also matches the standard policy, the minimum keeps them at 100.
-Widening access has to come from *not* matching the narrow policy, not from adding a broader one alongside it.
-Write the wide grant so that the narrow one cannot match at the same time, or accept that the narrow limit wins.
+Widening access therefore comes from *not* matching the narrow policy, never from adding a broader one alongside it.
+Whenever you write a permit that is meant to grant more, check what else the same request matches, because under a restrictive merge the narrowest matched policy is the one that decides.

 A useful sanity check when adding a `permit` with obligations: if this policy matched together with every other `permit`, would the merged result still be safe?
 If the answer depends on which policy